frontpage.

 Then it's not too much of a stretch to think of a well-assembled PC, including of course functionally complete software, as a recognized finished product that you can individually rehearse and perform on in an analogous way to an instrument of some kind.
 Get more out of the electronics than otherwise in the pursuit of the objective.
 Like most people just can't do without great practice themselves.
 Maybe even some secret sauce.

-I think when an ultimate degree of mastery has been achieved, you could expect for a new system once assembled to behave exactly as designed.
+I think after an ultimate degree of mastery has been achieved, you could expect for a new system once assembled to behave exactly as designed.

 >When has someone reached a level of mastery in software?